awwad/uptane/README.md

 >>> dd.add_target_and_write_to_live(filename='evil', file_content='original content', vin='111', ecu_serial='1111')
 ```

+TODO: Should we call dp.update_cycle() here?
+After testing, the primary rejects the "evil" file with the
+following log statement: "Received a target from the Director with instruction to provide it to a Secondary
+ECU that is not known to this Primary!
+Disregarding / not downloading target or saving fileinfo!"

-To simulate a compromised directory key, we simply signn for a new "evil" version of the original file.
+To simulate a compromised directory key, we simply sign for a new "evil" version of the original file.
 ```
 >>> dd.add_target_and_write_to_live(filename='evil', file_content='evil content', vin='111', ecu_serial='1111')
 ```

-The primary ECU now attempts to download the malicious file.
+The primary client now attempts to download the malicious file.
 ```
 >>> dp.update_cycle()
 ```